Description:

 Example:

-Let’s build and execute the “googleTranslateDef” example.
+Let’s build and execute the “GoogleTranslateDef” example.

-• Click the “googleTranslate” step to configure its “Optional” properties.
+- Click the “GoogleTranslate” step to configure its “Optional” properties.
 Select the source language of the text from the drop-down list.
 Click the Save button.

-• The “Logging” setting configuration is necessary for documentation and also measures the workflow progress and the percent complete.
-This is achieved by configuring the step state and percent fields individually, as shown in the images below.
+- The “Logging” setting configuration is necessary for documentation and also measures the workflow progress and the percent complete.
+This is achieved by configuring the step state and percent fields individually, as shown below.
 Configure the “Logging” using the following properties.

 Definition Sample:

-You may download the ZIP file and extract the sample definition(s) from the link here and later import it (drag-drop) to your FlowWright Process Definition (XML file) or Form Definition (HTML file) page.
+You may download the sample definition(s) from the link here and later import them (drag-and-drop) to your FlowWright Process Definition (XML file) or Form Definition (HTML file) page.

-NOTE: Please verify and complete the process steps for any missing configurations, such as file path references and database connections after import.
+Note: Please verify and complete the process steps for any missing configurations, such as file path references and database connections, after import.
 Then, save the definition to confirm the changes.

 Click here to download the sample file.